gemini-testing/create-testplane/docs/en/create-hermione-app.md

 # create-hermione-app

-A tool for fast creation and configuration [hermione](https://github.com/gemini-testing/hermione) app.
-Can also be used to add [hermione](https://github.com/gemini-testing/hermione) in your existing project.
+Use `create-hermione-app` to set up [hermione](https://github.com/gemini-testing/hermione) quickly and conveniently both in a new and in an existing project.

-## Quick Overview
+## Usage

 ```bash
 npx create-hermione-app my-app